cmadland/teaching/pages/02.edci335/09.week-6/sections.md

 Ok, it's the final stretch, and there are several assessments due over the next couple of weeks.

+## Peer Reviews

 This week (June 17-23) is an opportunity for you to explore the resources that your peers created and provide some substantive feedback.
 The feedback that you provide will be used by the other group as they refine their Interactive Learning Resources next week, and it will be submitted to me as 10% of `your` final grade.

-Your review will `NOT` be considered as part of your peers' grade.
+Your review will `NOT` be considered as part of your peers' grades.

 ### Logistics